Spending the SSAF

 The money collected from the SSAF is used to fund:

 - all RUSU activities, including student media, clubs and societies, events, campaigns and student rights, but excluding any activity of a party political nature

-- all RMIT Link’s activity supporting student arts and culture, city fitness, and sport and recreation at RMIT
+- all Student Life's activity supporting student arts and culture, fitness, and sport and recreation at RMIT

 - selected services, amenities and student experience initiatives delivered by the University.